antojoseph/fc/README.md

 # get all pods in the cluster ( all -namespaces )
 $kubectl get pods -A

-# get a shell inside a pod inside the cluster (for debugging ) ( get the pod name using kubectl get pods -A )
+# get a shell inside a pod inside the cluster (for debugging )
 $kubectl exec -it podnamehere /bin/bash

 ```